 Your overall health takes a beating when drug-using behaviors take over.
 The body’s normal appetite for food tends to take a backseat to the needs of the addiction.
 Not being able to get proper rest also drains the body’s resources.
 The end result leaves the body unable to properly absorb vitamins and nutrients from food.

 Now that you’re looking to cure addiction naturally, a good place to start is by boosting your diet’s nutritional content.
-While a well-balanced diet is always a good way to go, you’ll also want to include certain additional nutrients to repair the damage left behind by substance abuse.
+While a well-balanced diet is always a good way to go, you’ll also want to include certain additional nutrients to repair the damage left behind by substance use disorder.
 Here are a few tips to consider:

 - Drink plenty of water